 Nicole Curtis is an attractive former Hooters waitress with little construction or design experience beyond what she has gained from doing her show.
 Nichole hosts Rehab Addict a show about restoring historic homes.
 The show does not give any bad advice as far as I can tell.
 But historic homes can be so fascinating it is a shame this show isn’t more engaging and that the designs aren’t more professional.

 Property Brothers 3 Stars

 Twin brothers Jonathan and Drew Scott and potential home buyers go through a formulaic process of pretending to select homes and designs.
 In reality houses and designs are all selected before the homeowners are found, and while everything about this show is staged the renovations and designs are creative and tasteful.
 Each episode also has unexpected problems arise that real professionals would know about in advance.

 Fixer Upper 1 Star

 Chip and Joanna Gaines renovate central Texas using a complete lack of realism.
 The show is as much a fantasy as are the walls that Chip crashes through that never have any studs in them.
 Finding space aliens would be easier then finding walls without framing.
 Watching this show if you know anything about remodeling or design is painful.

 Kitchen Crashers 4 Stars

 Alison Victoria and her show while completely staged at least doesn’t seem to be misleading.
 I’m sure that the only time Alison is ever in the kitchen being remodeled the cameras are rolling.
-And while the design ideas are simplistic and not particularly inspired they are also are not bad which is refreshing.
+And while the design ideas are simplistic and not particularly inspired, they are also not bad, which is refreshing.
 This show could actually be much better with just a little more input from some real design professionals.